 4. Food for Everyone

 Even if you’re not into eating macroalgae like kelp right out of a bag, algae is probably already a part of your everyday diet.
-For instance, a red algae derivative called agar is a thickening ingredient similar to gelatin that is used to make ice cream and toothpaste.
+For instance, a red algae derivative called agar is a thickening and gelling ingredient similar to gelatin that is used to make ice cream and toothpaste.

 Additionally, carrageenan is a similar algae product that is used as a stabilizer in many dairy mixtures and foods.
 Meanwhile, alginate is a medium found in brown algae used in many pharmaceutical contexts today.
 Some types of algae are even used for their pigments, which are used to dye many food products, including the blue dye for M&Ms.